 Shiv and Shali had shared some inspiration images which we use to understand our clients’ preferences.
 Our biggest priority at the wedding is to capture your emotions.
 Shiv wanted the same candid laughter shots like those shared by Deepika and Ranveer at their wedding.
 As a photographer, you have to be hyper-aware to capture such candid moments that may happen at any time.
-As an artist, you have to give your 100% to get capture those moments.
+As an artist, you have to give your 100% to capture those moments.

 The bride was about to walk down the aisle with her bridesmaids and flower girls.
 We were looking for creative angles to showcase her grand entrance.
 We found one through these beautiful red bushes to highlight her.

 As her parents walked her down the aisle, Shiv was blushing.
 You could see the sheer joy on everyone’s faces as they watched the ceremony at the Mandap.
 Our beautiful Bride dressed in a red Sabyasachi lehenga was glowing in the middle of the mandap where Shiv complemented her with his eyes.
-Pandit ji continued the ceremony with parents of the bride’s blessings and groom’s sister tied a knot.
+Pandit ji continued the ceremony with the parents of the bride’s blessings and the groom’s sister tied a knot.